endurox-dev/endurox-java/README.md

 memory leaks, etc, the Enduor/X Core will boot the particular set of classes with the corresponding JVMs.
 The other JVMs will keep serving the application.

+- Easy to build multi-threaded systems.
+Just boot the more process copies.
+No worry about thread synchronization, etc. All is done a the middleware level.

 - Each JVM instanced can be tweaked individually.

 - Different classes/XATMI services can have different set of dependencies and